v-sai-kumar/interviewsenariosdevops/README.md

-# interviewsenariosdevops
-devops senario based QA for AWS DevOps
+AWS Devops interview senario based refer all the folders for specific tools